11 tips for finding European buyers on the European fresh fruit and vegetables market

 Examples of sector associations

-Morocco: The Moroccan Interprofessional Federation for the production and export of Fruits and Vegetables (FIFEL) groups together a number of associations such as the Moroccan association of fruit and vegetable producers and exporters (Apefel).
-Together with the government, they have run the programme “Maroc Vert” (2009-2020).
-Within this programme, large public and private investments improved the performance of the agricultural sector, both economically and socially.
+- Morocco: The Moroccan Interprofessional Federation for the production and export of Fruits and Vegetables (FIFEL) groups together a number of associations such as the Moroccan association of fruit and vegetable producers and exporters (Apefel).

 Examples of export & trade promotion agencies

-India: The Agricultural & Processed Food Products Export Development Authority (Apeda) covers fresh fruit and vegetables, among other sectors, and has introduced the trade portal Agri Exchange, where they connect buyers and suppliers.
+- India: The Agricultural & Processed Food Products Export Development Authority (Apeda) covers fresh fruit and vegetables, as well as other sectors.
+They also introduced the trade portal Agri Exchange, where they connect buyers and suppliers.

 Commercial attachés working in your country’s embassy in Europe are a point of contact as well.
 They often have useful information about the market.
 Economic or commercial attachés are sometimes very much involved in helping you enter a market – the service level is different for each country.